-The property is planted to 3.5 acres of vines (Cabernet Sauvignon, Cabernet Franc and Merlot) – dating back to the early 1980’s.
-Production is minuscule – recent vintages have seen a harvest of a ton per acre or less.
+The property came with 3.5 acres of vines (Cabernet Sauvignon, Cabernet Franc and Merlot) dating back to the early 1980s.
+Production was minuscule; for example, vintages were only a ton per acre or less.
 The low production has to do with the age of the vines but also somewhat with the growing conditions.
+These vines have since been replanted.
 The vineyard sits on top of volcanic rock (tufa) and the layer of topsoil is extremely shallow with layers of rock immediately beneath.

 In the past Reverie focused on estate grown wines wines from Diamond Mountain; Reverie II focuses the majority of their vineyard and wine making efforts on producing single variety wines.
-Through Grant’s connections in Napa he is able to source from premium single vineyard sites for their Napa red wines and in a refreshing move for a Napa winery – sources a number of grapes from El Dorado County for several of their non Bordeaux variety wines (with some of their vineyard sources at at elevation of about 3,000 feet – which if this was in the Napa Valley would be the highest vineyard in the county).
+Through Grant’s connections in Napa he is able to source from premium single vineyard sites for their Napa Valley red wines and in a refreshing move for a Napa winery, sources a number of grapes from El Dorado County for several of their non Bordeaux variety wines (with some of their vineyard sources at at elevation of about 3,000 feet – which if this was in Napa Valley would be the highest vineyard in the county).
+For reference, the Harris Blue Ridge Vineyard in eastern Napa County tops out at about 2,700 feet.
 2015 was the inaugural release of the Reverie II wines.

 An intriguing white wine sourced from Eldorado County is the Roussanne / Marsanne blend.
 The 2016 Reverie II Roussanne Marsanne is 60% Roussanne and 40% Marsanne.
-Yellow in the glass its aromas immediately invite a sip.
-Very aromatic, tropical at times with notes of honeysuckle, brown sugar and apricot.
-Rich on the palate the wine carries a certain weight – a creamy character with notes of mineralities mid palate through to the long satisfying finish.
-This is a wine with some structure and intensity yet retains a superb balance.
+Medium to deep yellow in the glass its aromas immediately invite a sip.
+This bottling is highly aromatic and tropical at times, showing notes of honeysuckle, brown sugar and apricot.
+Rich on the palate the wine carries a certain weight, offering a creamy character with notes of mineralities mid palate through to the long satisfying finish.
+This wine offers perhaps more structure than one would expect from a white wine, along with an intensity of fruit – yet retains a superb balance.

 The 2015 Reverie II Barbera is 100% varietal from El Dorado County.
 Very aromatic it shows floral notes on the bouquet including violet, and a sweet aromatic thread.
 Also notes of rhubarb, chocolate and subtle hint of white pepper spice showing more in the background.
 Reveals red fruit on the palate leading to a finish that is well integrated showcasing fairly fine grained dusty tannins.
 Drinks wonderfully and easily as a young wine.

-The 2015 Reverie II Tempranillo (also from El Dorado County) is noticeably dark in the glass with a sweet bouquet showing more darker fruit aromas then red fruit (boysenberry).
+The 2015 Reverie II Tempranillo is noticeably dark in the glass with a sweet bouquet showing more darker fruit aromas then red fruit (boysenberry).
 A hint of mocha.
 Nice depth of flavor with lots of layers.
 Shows a good grip of earthy-like tannins anchoring a long finish.
 Spice notes show on the finish with an almost smoky or dusty like dry rocks character.

 The 2015 Reverie II Cabernet Sauvignon is from Spring Mountain; this is a pretty presentation of this 100% varietal wine.
 Shows bright aromatics including red cherry along with hints of herbs leading to a palate with both red and darker fruit flavors.
-Shows excellent acidity and lingers with dry but not coarse tannins.
-Should be quite age-worthy.
+This bottling offers excellent acidity and lingers with dry but not coarse tannins.
+It should be quite age-worthy.

 Reverie was also well-known for its ASKiken brand, typically this was a 5-variety Bordeaux blend.
 This wine is no longer being made, it was a play on Norm’s last name Kiken.
 A shirt with this name on it even appeared on one of the front covers of Rolling Stone Magazine.

-Reverie has no distribution or online sales presence whatsoever.
-The wines are not found in restaurants or retail outlets, even locally.
-As a result, the wines are sold entirely through visitors to the property (helped by referrals from friends and family of visitors) and through their private allocation list.
-Perhaps this is a slower and certainly more organic way to build their brand – but with more then 20 years of producing wines, they can afford to do so.
+Reverie has no distribution and are not found in restaurants or retail outlets, even locally.
+As a result, the wines are sold entirely through visitors to the property (helped by referrals from friends and family of visitors), through their website and via their private allocation membership club.
+Perhaps this is a slower and certainly more organic way to build their brand, but with more than 20 years of producing wines, they can afford to do so.
 And in the long run this builds loyalty; the quality of the wines, the hospitality and the site all speak for themselves.

+Visits to the estate are by appointment, are unscripted, relaxed and include tasting of their current release wines.
+One of the highlights of a visit is an ATV ride up to a special lookout perch with chairs made entirely from old barrel staves.
+The views from here are panoramic of the northern part of Napa Valley.
 Total production is around 3,000 cases annually.
 Visits are extremely personalized and for serious wine enthusiasts.
-For more information, to schedule an appointment when you are in the Napa Valley, or join one of their two wine membership offerings, please visit: www.reveriewine2.com
+For more information, to schedule an appointment when you are in Napa Valley, or to join one of their two wine membership offerings, please visit: www.reveriewine2.com